**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 Understand Project Scope and Requirements

-The first step in creating a realistic schedule is to use a timeline template so you can fully understand the scope and requirements of your project.
+The first step in creating a realistic schedule is to so you can fully understand the scope and requirements of your project.
 This includes identifying all the major tasks and deliverables required, as well as any constraints around deadlines, resources, or budgets.
 Without a clear scope definition, you can’t accurately estimate the time and effort required.
 Sit down with project stakeholders and create a detailed project scope statement and requirements documentation before building out a schedule.

 Break Down the Project into Tasks